HarvEX / Turbo-Sniper :: Macro Processor

 5. Loading a macro from disk file : Mouse-right-click somewhere in the macro list and select Load a Macro from File

-3. Test with dummy conditions: In the bid Condition field in the Bid Edit Dialog enter a "0"; press the "!" button -> sniper bid would not be executed; enter a "1" (or "---"); press the "!" button -> sniper bid would always be executed.
+2. Test with dummy conditions: In the bid Condition field in the Bid Edit Dialog enter a "0"; press the "!" button => sniper bid would not be executed; enter a "1" (or "---"); press the "!" button => sniper bid would always be executed.

-4. Enter a real world condition in the Condition field by selecting a template from the drop-down list. e.g. "BMItem(123456789).won() -> the sniper bid on current auction is only exectued when this other item #123456789 is already won : maybe you want to win a stereo amplifier only when the fitting stereo receiver is already won.
+=> the sniper bid on current auction is only exectued when this other item #123456789 is already won.
+(Example motive: you want to win a HIFI amplifier only when the fitting HIFI receiver was already won)

-Please Consider: For executing certain critical functions in the examples below, you are requested (by error message) to set the sandbox restrictions to a lower level.
+Please Consider: For executing certain critical functions in the examples below, you are requested (by an error message) to set the sandbox restrictions to a lower level.
 This "sandbox" level system is useful for protecting yourself from unintentionally executing critical actions.

-"High Restrictions" Policy No direct I/O, no critical manipulation in the HarvEX application.
+sandbox levels High Restrictions No direct I/O, no critical manipulation in the HarvEX application.
 E.g.: changing sniper bid values not allowed

-"Medium Restrictions" Policy Enables non-critical I/O and advanced internal manipulations.
+Medium Restrictions Enables non-critical I/O and advanced internal manipulations.
 E.g.: manipulating bids, preparing emails in MS Outlooks draft folder, limited Internet access (ScanItem, ...), reading disk files, ...

-"Low Restrictions" Policy Enables critical I/O : directly sending out email, free HTTP/URL access, writing disk files, ...
+Low Restrictions Enables critical I/O : directly sending out email, free HTTP/URL access, writing disk files, ...

 Macro Editor

-The macro/script editor is Python aware.
+Top of pageThe macro/script editor in HarvEX is Python syntax aware.

 Keyboard Bindings: